What is the White House Iftar Dinner?

 The annual White House Iftar Dinner was initiated by President Clinton in 1996 as a gesture of respect toward American Muslims during the month of Ramadan.
 Since its inception, the White House Iftar Dinner served as a celebration of the United States’ relationship with its Muslim citizens, and has continued throughout the Clinton, Bush, Obama and Trump administrations.

-What is the American Iftar Dinner?
+What is the American Iftar Dinner Movement?

-How Can I Attend a Dinner?
+Can I Host an Iftar Dinner?

 How Can I Donate?